 As COVID-19 situation continues to rapidly change, BBGH is actively working to keep operations running as effectively and safely as possible.
 Stay up to date with accurate information from the CDC website.
 This is where BBGH finds all the information shared with the public.

 Guidelines to the public:

-- Avoid the emergency room unless it is essential.
+- Visit the emergency room if it is essential.
 Help keep those with critical needs from exposure.

 - Stay home if sick.
-Testing is not widely available and not everyone needs to be tested.
+Testing is not widely available.

 - Practice good personal hygiene.
 Frequent hand washing, coughing into elbow, avoid touching face.

 - Socially distance.
 Protect those who might not recover as easily.

 - Wear a mask in public (make your own here)

 COVID-19 and you.

 Box Butte General Hospital & GNMSS have updated restrictions in an effort to balance care with the directed health measures: